B2B Articles - April 22, 2022 - By Chantel Hall

 Salespeoples’ direct interactions with leads and customers give them insight into which leads are converting to customers.
 Their direct experience also provides a deeper understanding of the messaging and strategies high-value buyers are likely to be interested in and respond to; what platforms they’re likely to engage with; and how their behavior changes throughout the process.

-You can use this insight to give weight to leads who complete certain activities whe passing them off to sales.
-It’s important to ensure sales and marketing are on the same page when it comes to lead quality, and working together to develop a lead scoring system unique to your company supports sales and marketing alignment.
+You can use this insight to give weight to leads who complete certain activities and pass them off to sales.
+It’s important to ensure sales and marketing are on the same page regarding lead quality, and working together to develop a lead scoring system unique to your company supports sales and marketing alignment.

 Data about your current customers can also guide you when deciding what activities to give weight to.
 You can learn what conversion points qualified leads flock to, which actions indicate that a lead has high intent, and which pain points attract your most valuable customers.

 For example, downloading a white paper shows higher interest and intent than reading a blog post, so a lead who downloads a white paper might be given 20 points, while a lead that reads a blog post might get two.
-How you assign points depends on the data you collect about your buyer’s journey and the path to purchase your current customers took.
+How you assign points depends on the data you collect about your buyer’s journey and the path your current customers took to purchase.

 Lead scoring systems are typically based on activities leads perform.
 While that can be a good indicator of interest and intent, lead criteria are also needed to create a holistic lead scoring system that provides more texture and content for evaluating leads.
 Understanding what industries your highest quality leads come from, what their technical maturity is, their location, how big they are, and their budgets can help you avoid spending time on leads who might be interested but ultimately won’t be a good candidate for your solution.